-From my experience, the single person is generally oblivious to the need for owning life insurance and consider themselves “bullet-proof” so far as long-term disability is concerned.
+From my experience, the single person is generally oblivious to the need for owning life insurance and considers themselves “bullet-proof” so far as long-term disability is concerned.
 This article will focus on life insurance and a future article on disability insurance.

 I believe single people have a need to consider life insurance for the following reasons:

 (i) It costs money to die!
-If the young single person is killed in a car accident, who pays for the funeral expenses?
+If a young single person is killed in a car accident, who pays for the funeral expenses?
 Who pays the outstanding debts on the credit cards, car loan, and (possibly) an investment property mortgage?
 What if the parents had gone guarantor for one or all of these debts?

 (ii) If a single person dies intestate – who picks up the legal costs for the Letters of Administration?
 If there is a will, who pays the legal costs for Probate to be granted?